Data

 Retention of events

-An event is retained for a default of 15 days after the event is considered "complete" (see below).
-To set a different retention period for your Mechanic account, email team@usemechanic.com.
+An event is retained for a default of 15 days after the event is considered "complete" (see definition below).
+This interval cannot be changed for a Mechanic account.
+Expunged data may persist in encrypted database backups for a limited period of time.

 For stores that have uninstalled Mechanic, events will be retained for the same retention period after the event's latest activity, whether or not an event is "complete".